-The next point to this is that some users feel that it takes a more substantial amount of HCG per injection to really stimulate the testes and this falls more along the lines of cosmetic reasons rather than fertility reasons (users do not want to see their testes shrink during AAS use).
+The second issue with this is that some users believe it takes more HCG per injection to stimulate the testicles, which is more for aesthetic than fertility purposes (users do not want to see their testicles shrink while using AAS).

-For fertility reasons, running HCG throughout is suggestively the better route to go because you’re constantly stimulating the follicle stimulating hormone and luteinizing hormone without backing off intermittently.
+Running HCG throughout is probably the better option for fertility reasons because you’re continuously stimulating follicle-stimulating hormone and luteinizing hormone without letting up.

 How to mix and administer HCG safely?

-Therefore, if you wanted to use 250 iu each week, then you’d fill to 5 clicks on the insulin pin (halfway to the 10 mark) and inject it.
+To use 250 IU each week, you would therefore fill the insulin pin to 5 clicks (halfway to the 10 mark) and inject it.

-The HCG will help raise the Testosterone levels in your body and it’s 72-hour life will carry over halfway through the week and this is enough to avoid testicular atrophy.
+The HCG will help your body produce more testosterone, and its 72-hour life span will extend halfway through the week.

-It is suggested the same for guys on TRT, just administer a 250 iu shot the day before your steroid injection.
+The advice is the same; just give a 250 IU shot the day before your steroid injection.

-If you only take one injection of Testosterone every 2 weeks, then you’ll need to do it twice in that 2-week period.
+If you only receive one testosterone injection every two weeks, you will need to administer it twice during that time.

 You should fill your pin up to the 25-unit mark if you only use HCG occasionally while on TRT or exclusively for two weeks after your cycle.